MonashMath/SCI1022/Git.md

 <a id="markdown-creating-a-local-git-repository" name="creating-a-local-git-repository"></a>

 Let us start a new project and put it under version control with Git.
 We will just create a single `README.md` file written in the [*Markdown language*](https://en.wikipedia.org/wiki/Markdown).
 Markdown is used by GitHub as a very simple way to format text on the web.
 We will only use the very basic features of Markdown, such as formatting words as bold or italic, adding images, and creating lists.
-The 3-minute tutorial available [here](https://guides.github.com/features/mastering-markdown/) is helpful in order to get started Github Markdown.
+The 3-minute tutorial available [here](https://guides.github.com/features/mastering-markdown/) is helpful in order to get started GitHub Markdown.

 We start by creating an empty directory with the generic name `myproject`, but please note that, in a real case scenario, it is best to give the directory an intention revealing name.
 We will create the directory within the `~/Documents` folder: